ZailoxTT/ImStudio-Reworked/README.md

 ## Credits
 Thanks to [Omar](https://github.com/ocornut) for [Dear ImGui](https://github.com/ocornut/imgui).\
-Thanks to [Code-Building](https://github.com/Code-Building) for the inspiration.
+Thanks to [Code-Building](https://github.com/Code-Building) for the inspiration.\
+Thanks to [Raais](https://github.com/Raais/ImStudio) for the original project.